CODE-CRUNCH-WORLDWIDE/C6-CYBERSECURITY-CRUNCH/C6-SPRING2025/C6-RESOURCES/Linux-Fundamentals-Activity/Week2Activity.md

 1. Open **Visual Studio Code**.
 2. Click **File > Open Folder**.
-3. Navigate to the folder where you cloned or extracted the repository and select it.
+3. Navigate to the folder where you extracted the Replit file and select it.
 4. The file explorer in VS Code will display the folder structure.

 ---